mmcristi1981/grbl-mega-spi/README.md

 This copy of grbl-mega is a working prototype used to send binary spindle information (speed + direction) using the hardware SPI interface to another slave board that takes care of spindle control.

+Changes are cleanly isolated and mainly done in spindle_control.c

+SPISlave.ino is the Arduino UNO test program.
+Connection is done using the normal Arduino SPI pins of MEGA and UNO.

 Please visit https://github.com/gnea/grbl-Mega for the original version.